 verses could not be done, thus rendering the solution

 However, from these verses it can be deduced that wearing of an outer-garment by women when in public was the norm.

 The following verse shows being clothed is the norm but makes it clear that flexibility is allowed in certain situations, as long as we are mindful of modesty.
 The context is etiquette within the household:

-not seek to get married have no sin upon them if they discard their
+who do not seek to get married have no sin upon them if they

 *Arabic word is "thiyab" and refers to ordinary clothes/gowns.

 It should be noted that all examples of dress in The Quran of the righteous or believing men and women involve wearing garments, e.g. 18:31, 22:23, 24:58, 24:60, 35:33, 74:4, 76:21.
 Also, to provide clothing for others is considered a charitable or righteous act [4:5, 2:233, 5:89].

 As can be seen, The Quran gives us a set of simple basic rules with flexible guidance for the rest, which can be applied to different situations/society/function.
 This flexibility is a mercy but has unfortunately been abused by various schools of thought and religious leaders who have issued their own additional rulings and consequently there is disagreement amongst them on other than the basic rules.